Tessa Blanchard: Consejo Mundial de Lucha Libre (2023–2024)

-Return to TNA (2024–present)
+Return to TNA (2024–2026)

 Blanchard signed a contract with TNA (formerly Impact Wrestling) and made her return at Final Resolution on December 13, 2024, by attacking Jordynne Grace following her match against Rosemary, establishing herself as a heel for the first time since 2019.
 Her return received negative response from the fans, usually calling her "racist" during her matches.
-Blanchard defeated Grace at Genesis on January 19, 2025.
-On April 27 at Rebellion, Blanchard fought Masha Slamovich for the TNA Knockouts World Championship in a losing effort.
-On July 20 at Slammiversary, Blanchard was defeated by Indi Hartwell.
-After the match, Blanchard attacked ringside interviewer Gia Miller and was later suspended (in kayfabe) by TNA Director of Authority Santino Marella due to her actions.
-On October 12 at Bound for Glory, Blanchard defeated Miller after hitting her with a roll of quarters.
+During her time with TNA, she wrestled on several PPVs, like Genesis where she defeated Grace, Rebellion, where she was defeated by Masha Slamovich in a match for the TNA Knockouts World Championship, Slammiversary where was defeated by Indi Hartwell or Bound for Glory, where she defeated Gia Miller.
+During her time with TNA, the official weren't happy with Blanchard, since she worked for CMLL.
+At the time, TNA had a partnership with WWE (and AAA), while CMLL had a partnership with WWE's rival, All Elite Wrestling.
+On June 16, 2026, Blanchard requested her release and days later, the company granted her.
+Day later, Blanchard explained TNA asked her to choose between CMLL and TNA.

 Other media

 Acting

-Blanchard was the stunt double for actress Florence Pugh in the film Fighting with My Family, produced by Dwayne "The Rock" Johnson, about former WWE wrestler Paige.
+Blanchard was the stunt double for actress Florence Pugh in the film Fighting with My Family, produced by Dwayne "The Rock" Johnson, about current WWE wrestler Paige.

 Personal life

 On November 20, 2019, Blanchard confirmed her engagement to fellow wrestler Miguel Olivo, better known by the ring name Daga.
 The couple married in August 2020 and resided in Mexico.
 In January 2023, the couple released a public statement announcing their separation.

 In January 2020, multiple female wrestlers came forward with bullying and racism allegations against Blanchard, including an incident involving Blanchard spitting in the face of a Puerto Rican wrestler and calling her a racial slur.
 The woman in question, Black Rose, later stated that the incident did indeed take place.
 Blanchard denied the allegations.

+On January 1, 2026, Blanchard got engaged to fellow professional wrestler Esfinge.